-On January 24, 2020, the Company acquired 100% of the Santa Ana Project.
-Santa Ana is a 7,783 hectare property located in the Municipality of Falan, Tolima Department, Colombia, approximately 15 km southeast of the town of Mariquita and 190 km from Bogota, Colombia's capital city.
-The Santa Ana Project covers a significant part of the Mariquita District, the highest-grade primary silver district in Colombia, where mining records date back to at least 1585.
+Santa Ana comprises over 25,000 hectares of property located in the Municipality of Falan, Tolima Department, Colombia, approximately 15 km southeast of the town of Mariquita and 190 km from Bogota, Colombia's capital city.
+The Santa Ana Project consists of five regional parallel scale vein systems across a trend 12 kilometres wide and 30 kilometres long, and covers a significant part of the Mariquita District, the highest-grade primary silver district in Colombia, where mining records date back to at least 1585.
 Under colonial Spanish era control of the mines, silver grades were reported to be among the highest in Latin America with the fourteen mines of Santa Ana producing average smelter returns of 4,300 g Ag/t from veins averaging 1.4 m wide.

 Historic mining depths support a geologic and exploration model for a composite mesothermal and epithermal vein system having mineralization that likely extends to great depth.
-At Santa Ana it is unlikely that there is sharp elevation restriction common to high-grade zones in many epithermal systems with no mesozonal component.
+At Santa Ana it is unlikely that there is sharp elevation restriction common to high-grade sones in many epithermal systems with no mesozonal component.

-At least eleven principle vein zones are recognized that cumulatively provide up to 14 km of cumulative strike length - La Ivana (La Porfia vein system), Roberto Tovar (Royal Mines, including the Santa Ana, Delhuyar and Roberto Tovar vein systems), El Dorado, Morales, Pollera, Guanabanera, San Antonio, Palomos, Murillo, Culebra and Megapozo (El Paraiso vein system).
+At least eleven principle vein zones are recognized that cumulatively provide up to an estimated 90 cumulative kilometres of strike length - La Ivana (La Porfia vein system), Roberto Tovar (Royal Mines, including the Santa Ana, Delhuyar, and Roberto Tovar vein systems), El Dorado, Morales, Pollera, Guanabanera, San Antonio, Palomos, Murillo, Culebra, and Megapozo (El Paraiso vein system).
 Each zone commonly contains multiple parallel veins.
 The veins can show both high-grade silver and high-grade gold mineralization and may be both low and high angle depending on local controls.
 Drilling indicates that mineralization extends from surface or near surface to depths of at least 300 to 450 metres.